webix-hub/docs/data/desktop/template.md

 ~~~

 {{note
-Template doesn't need to be compulsory placed inside the view.
+Template doesn't need to have **view** attribute.
 The following code goes as well.
 }}

 ~~~js